skagra/space-invaders/README.md

 * [Sjasmplus](https://github.com/z00m128/sjasmplus) - Z80 Assembler.
 * [CSpect](https://mdf200.itch.io/cspect) - ZX Spectrum Emulator.
 * [MAME](https://www.mamedev.org/) - Multi-machine Emulator.
-* [Gnu Make](https://www.gnu.org/software/make/) - Build tool, native on Linux and ports to Windows are available.
+* [Gnu Make](https://www.gnu.org/software/make/) - Build tool, native on Linux and ports to Windows and MacOS are available.

 # Status

 Most of the major game elements are now in place, though some work remains:

-* Saucer ship.
 * Alien correcting an inverted "Y" in "PLAY" on the score table screen.
 * Alien destroying an extra "C" in "COIN" on the insert coin screen.
-* Various delays e.g. before the player appears when a new sheet is rendered.
 * 2 Player mode.

 # What's Next

-Once the outstanding features have been implemented the next step is to consider sound support via the AY-3-8912 chip which was available on later ZX Spectrum models.
+Once the outstanding features have been implemented the next step is to consider sound support via the `AY-3-8912` chip which was available on later ZX Spectrum models.